edemaine/cocreate/doc/README.md

 Panning is special because it's accessible in any mode by holding down either the <kbd>Space</kbd> key or the middle mouse button and then dragging the page.
-(This behavior matches that of many image editing tools.)
+(This behavior combines features common in many drawing tools such as Adobe Illustrator, Adobe Photoshop, GIMP, and Inkscape.)

 A scroll wheel or a touchpad's scroll gesture (typically two-finger dragging) also pans the canvas.